 Letters from key pioneer archaeologists to William Cunnington, 1798-1810.

-This bound volume of letters is in desperate need of separating into focused volumes, cleaning and re-binding.
-An associated letter book has been conserved in 2020, with great results
+This bound volume of letters (DZSWS:MSS.2598) was in desperate need separating, cleaning and re-binding.
+An associated letter book was conserved in 2020, with great results.

-You will helping to preserve letters on archaeological and publishing matters from a variety of correspondents, principally John Britton, Rev Edward Duke, Rev James Douglas, A B Lambert, H. Johnson, William Martin, Rev Thomas Leman, James Sowerby, William Owen and others.
+The volume contains letters on archaeological and publishing matters from of correspondents including John Britton, Rev Edward Duke, Rev James Douglas, A B Lambert, H. Johnson, William Martin, Rev Thomas Leman, James Sowerby, William Owen and others.
 The volume also includes a few drawings and copies of some of Cunnington's replies.

 Cost : £6,600 + VAT